JanTrichter/Node_Websockets/README.md

 # Websockets with NodeJS and Socket.io

 This repository contains a small demo application with a small [NodeJS](https://nodejs.org/en/about/) + [Socket.io](https://socket.io/) backend and a vanilla JS + Socket.io frontend client.
-I tlaso integrates a small Local Storage demo.
+It also integrates a small Local Storage demo.

 ## Getting started